WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 Welcome to the Weart Low-Level C++ SDK documentation.

-The SDK allows to connect to the Weart middleware and perform various actions with the TouchDIVER devices:
+The SDK allows to connect to the Weart middleware or WeArtApp and perform various actions with the TouchDIVER devices:
 * Start and Stop the middleware operations
 * Calibrate the device
 * Receive tracking data from the devices
 * Receive raw data from the thimble's motion sensors
-* Receive analog raw data from the thimble's senosrs
+* Receive analog raw data from the thimble's senosrs (not available for TouchDIVER Pro)
 * Send haptic effects to the devices

 # Architecture